rampatra/jbot/docs/slack/README-Slack-JBot-4.0.0.md

 }
 ```

-You can __optionally__ have the `matcher` as a formal parameter in the method if you want to work on the values sent
+You can __optionally__ have a `matcher` as a formal parameter in the method if you want to work on the values sent
 by the user.
 But do keep the order of parameters as shown above.

 In __Slash Commands__, you receive a `GET` or `POST` request as below: